Tyoda/Iconzz/README.md

 For an example, see the <a href="https://github.com/Tyoda/IconzzExample">Example mod</a>

-NOTE: The images must be 32x32
+NOTE: The icon images must be 32x32, and the IconName in addIcon must be unique among all mods that use this library.

 ### Additional improvements to the icons in the game:
  - Huge Bell will now have an icon